rblack42/sphinxcontrib-pylit/rst/introduction/02-testing-setup.rst

 For a serious project, there are a number of excellent tools available to make sure you produce high-quality code.

-In this project we will do a few things you might not have tried before:
+In this project we will use a few popular development tools you might not have tried before:

-    * Test with pytest_.
+    * Unit testing with pytest_.

+    * Check test coverage with pytest-cov_

-    * Test on Linux and Mac using Travis-CI_
+    * Run tests on Linux and Mac using Travis-CI_

-    * Test on Windows using Appveyor_
+    * Run tests on Windows using Appveyor_

     * Check code quality with codeclimate_

+    * Test automation with Tox_

 All of these systems provide free support for open-source projects.
-However the setup to get all of this working is a bit overwehelming for beginners.
+However the setup to get all of this working is a bit overwhelming for beginners.
 We will work through the steps in detail here.

 PyTest_